georust/rinex/rinex-qc/README.md

 ## Gzip files

-Build the library with `flate2` feature to support gzip compressed files natively:
+Build the library with `flate2` feature to support gzip compressed files natively.
+The file extension must be `.gz` for this to work correctly.
+This applies to any file format supported by the library:

 ```rust
 use rinex_qc::prelude::QcContext;